 The Neighbors: Occupations

-In the Wallace Ridge neighborhood, 35.9% of the working population is employed in
+In the Wallace Ridge neighborhood, 32.8% of the working population is employed in

 The second most important occupational group in this neighborhood is

-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants, with 22.9% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(21.0%), and 18.9% in clerical, assistant, and tech support occupations.
+(21.8%), and 17.5% in clerical, assistant, and tech support occupations.